Basics Explainers

 As you might know, Unit Investment Trust Funds or UITFs let you put your money in assets and by splitting up the cost and ownership into units.

-Instead of putting your money in assets, a feeder fund puts your money put in a bigger fund.
+Instead of putting your money in assets, a feeder fund puts your money in a bigger investment fund like another UITF.

 How do they work?

-Let us say there is a fund you want to put your money in – Fund A. The minimum investment in this fund is P25,000.
-If you want to take things a bit more slowly, you can put your money in its feeder fund, if one is available.
+Let us say there is a fund you want to put your money in – Fund A. The minimum investment in this fund is P10,000.
+If you want to take things a bit more slowly, you can put your money in its feeder fund, if it has one.

-Instead of putting in the P25,000 at once, a feeder fund allows you to make an initial subscription of P5,000 at first, and then you put in P1,000 every month.
+Instead of putting in the P10,000 at once, a feeder fund allows you to make an initial subscription of P1,000 at first, and then you keep adding a certain amount every month.
 It’s like investing in installments.

 The fund manager of the Fund A Feeder uses your money to buy units in Fund A. So, when Fund A grows, so does Fund A Feeder.